bschoeneweis/bschoeneweis.github.io/content/posts/2021-04-12-aws-lambda-and-wkhtmltopdf/index.md

 s3 = boto3.client('s3')
 ```

-Now based upon our requirements, we'll likely need helper functions to
+Now based upon our requirements, we'll need helper functions to
-1. Potentially download an HTML file from S3
+1. Download an HTML file from S3
 2. Upload a file to S3

 Let's start with those, and then we'll return to our lambda handler.